adrianauscanga/TMVBarthropods/README.md

 **trees**.
 Contains all the trees built in BEAST and used in this project.

 **OTUs**.
-CSV file with a table of the number of individuals from each OTU (45 OTUs total) present in each mountain (7 mountains).
-This file is used for calculating a presence-absence matrix
+CSV file with a table of the number of individuals from each OTU (44 OTUs total) present in each mountain (7 mountains).
+This file is used for calculating a presence-absence matrix.
+Notice there is no OTU number 9, because this was found to be product of a sequencing error in downstream analyses and thus was deleted.

 ## Prerequisites
 Software: